-Prerequiste: 26.113 or a credit or better in any other elective.
+Prerequisite 26.113 or a Credit or better in any other elective.

-1. The notion that what the media transmit, whether 'fiction' or 'fact', is constructed (ie lar from showing 'reality'.
-The media shows a value laden, coded view of the world).
+1. The notion that what the media transmit, whether fiction or fact, is constructed (ie far from showing reality, the media shows a value laden, coded view of the world).
 2. The language (thermatic language, visual language etc) in which media images and stereotype are conveyed since some say the language itself is ideologically coded.
 3. What are these values and ideologies which are supposed to influence understanding?
 What is the relation of the media to national and international conglomerates?
 Are the media American?
-Topic may include the portrayal of drug addicts, homosexuals, students, women, terrorists, police, trade unions, blacks, hippies, and analysis of news, current affairs, sport and joint enterlainment.
+Topics may include the portrayal of drug addicts, homosexuals, students, women, terrorists, police, trade unions, blacks, hippies, and analysis of news, current affairs, sport and light enterfainment.

-Teaching is on a seminar basis and evaluation by essays and seminar papers
+Teaching is on a seminar basis and evaluation by essays and seminar papers.